-What matters may a conduct reviewer investigate?
+What Matters may a Conduct Reviewer Investigate?

-7.1 A conduct reviewer (hereafter referred to as an "investigator") may investigate a code of conduct complaint that has been referred to them by the complaints coordinator and any matters related to or arising from that complaint.
+- 7.1 A conduct reviewer (hereafter referred to as an "investigator") may investigate a code of conduct complaint that has been referred to them by the complaints coordinator and any matters related to or arising from that complaint. - 7.2 Where an investigator identifies further separate possible breaches of the code of conduct that are not related to or arise

-- 7.2 Where an investigator identifies further separate possible breaches of the code of conduct that are not related to or arise from the code of conduct complaint that has been referred to them, they are to report the matters separately in writing to the Chief Executive Officer, or, in the case of alleged conduct on the part of the Chief Executive Officer, to the Mayor. - 7.3 The Chief Executive Officer or the Mayor or their delegate is to deal with a matter reported to them by an investigator under clause 7.2 as if it were a new code of conduct complaint in accordance with these procedures.
+7.3 The Chief Executive Officer or the Mayor or their delegate is to deal with a matter reported to them by an investigator under clause 7.2 as if it were a new code of conduct complaint in accordance with these procedures.

-How are investigations to be commenced?
+How are Investigations to be Commenced?

 - 7.4 The investigator must at the outset of their investigation provide a written notice of investigation to the respondent.
 The notice of investigation must: - a) disclose the substance of the allegations against the respondent, and - b) advise of the relevant provisions of the code of conduct that apply to the alleged conduct, and - c) advise of the process to be followed in investigating the matter, and - d) advise the respondent of the requirement to maintain confidentiality, and - e) invite the respondent to make a written submission in relation to the matter within at least 14 days or such other period specified by the investigator in the notice, and - f) provide the respondent the opportunity to address the investigator on the matter within such reasonable time specified in the notice. - 7.5 The respondent may, within 7 days of receipt of the notice of investigation, request in writing that the investigator provide them with such further information they consider necessary to assist them to identify the substance of the allegation against them.
-An investigator will only be obliged to provide such information that the investigator
+An investigator will only be obliged to provide such information that the investigator considers reasonably necessary for the respondent to identify the substance of the allegation against them.